Reviewed by Oct 05, 2020| Updated on

 A cash book is a financial newspaper which includes all cash receipts and disbursements, including bank deposits and withdrawals.
 After that, entries in the cash book are added to the general ledger.

 As a successor to the general ledger, a cash book is formed in which all cash transactions made within an accounting period are reported in sequential order.
-More substantial organisations generally split the cash book into two parts: the cash disbursement journal recording cash payments, and the cash receipts journal recording all cash earned into the company.
+More substantial organisations generally split the cash book into two parts: the cash disbursement journal recording cash payments and the cash receipts journal recording all cash earned by the company.

-The cash disbursement report will include items such as payments made to retailers to minimise accounts payable, and things like payments received by consumers on accrued accounts receivable or cash transactions would be included in the cash receipts journal.
-For some respects, a cash book and a cash account are different.
+The cash disbursement report will include items, such as payments made to retailers to minimise accounts payable, and things like payments received by consumers on accrued accounts receivable or cash transactions would be included in the cash receipts journal.
+In some respects, a cash book and a cash account are different.

 A cash book is a separate ledger in which cash transactions are registered, while a cash account is a general ledger account.
 A cash book serves both journal and ledger purposes, while a cash account is organised like a ledger.
 In a cash book, information or narration about the source or use of funds are needed, but not in a cash account.